 Aside from the default Responsive Mode, Sizzy offers several other View Modes that you can use to change how devices are arranged.
-The icons for the different view modes can be found towards the left of the app toolbar.
+The icons for the different view modes can be found on the right side of the Workspace Toolbar.

 Here's an explanation of what the different view modes offer.